 This ties into our sense of identity.
 Each of us has a sense of self that is based in certain values — a professional self, a political self, a national identity.
 We just naturally look for information that confirms our existing values and notions, and filter away whatever challenges them.

 Psychologists know that if you criticize people to try to make them change, it may only reinforce their resistance.
-This has been empirically demonstrated by Dan Kahan at Yale, who found that the more science conservative ideologues know, the more likely they were to get it wrong on
+This has been empirically demonstrated by Dan Kahan at Yale, who found that the more science conservative ideologues know, the more likely they were to get it wrong on climate change.
+They use all they know about science to criticize climate science and defend their values.

 ALSO FROM YALE e360Finding a Better Message on The Risks of Climate Change